All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 Why AI Slop Appears

-1. Low production cost - creating thousands of texts through neural networks is significantly easier than hiring a copywriter.
+1. Cheap production - creating thousands of texts through a neural network is much easier than ordering from a copywriter.

-2. Desire to make quick money - websites with AI content try to gather traffic from search engines.
+2. Desire to make quick profits - websites with AI content try to gather traffic from search engines.

-3. Algorithmic race - social networks and platforms reward the quantity of posts and activity, not quality.
+3. Algorithmic race - social networks and platforms reward the number of posts and activity, not quality.

-4. Lack of control - there are still no clear rules that separate truly useful content from "digital trash."
+4. Lack of control - there are still no clear rules that separate truly useful content from "digital garbage."

 Consequences of the Spread of AI Slop